 Welcome to my site!
 I hope you enjoy having a look at my inspiration and my work.

-I always take a camera to record my finds, finding absorption in recording objects in situ – digitally in the first instance.
+I always take a camera to record my finds, finding absorption in recording the objects that I find.
 These walks started as an attempt to help cure myself – they have become walks attempting to help cure our coastline.
 The beauty and serenity of our local area is often spoiled by rubbish and debris and sometimes I feel overwhelmed by the sheer volume of this.
 I want to cry for our broken planet.
 My small contribution to righting the many wrongs is to collect at least one bag of litter each day – doing my little bit towards healing the local environment.
-I take home my bags and recycle the items that I can, place most into our domestic waste bin, and retain the items in which I see beauty to turn into art.
+I take home and retain those items in which I see beauty.
 I would encourage everyone to carry a bag with them when walking and take their turn at improving the area around where they live, making it a better place for us, our children and grandchildren to enjoy in the years ahead.